Salvage-Ex/Salvage-old2/README.md

 distributed system, thousands of users will be responsible for maintaining the application and data so that there is no single point of failure.

-Galilel Cloud is a service hosting platform.
-It differentiates from other masternode hosting platforms by its kind of automation.
-New masternode and proof-of-stake coins can be added automatically to the platform by the coin developer and paying the listing fee in GALI.
-New coins run in a sandbox mode until they have been verified that no backdoors have been implemented to clear wallets from other coins.
-Isolation of different users and their wallets are managed via Linux Containers (LXC).
-Our customers get a fully automated solution to run with simple clicks a fully managed masternode and staking platform.
-Beside Masternode as a Service (MaaS) and Proof-of-Stake as a Service (PoSaaS) we implement Block Explorer as a Service (BEaaS) to allow new coins and their teams to focus on their important work while we deliver the block explorer to their users.
+Galilel Cloud is a service-hosting platform.
+It provides a complete automated solution to run fully managed and highly available multi-redundant Masternode as a Service (MaaS) and Proof-of-Stake as a Service (PoSaaS) to customers.
+It is a simple solution, manageable by anybody without any cryptocurrency knowledge.
+While market competitors require local wallet installation, it is not necessary in Galilel Cloud.
+You can run masternodes from local wallets, cloud wallets, paper wallets, web wallets or mobile wallets.
+While this is more challenging task from infrastructure and security point of view, it will improve mainstream adoption and knowledge of masternodes.
+Adding new crypto currencies to the platform does not require any manual intervention, neither from the currency project team nor from the Galilel team.
+This process is automated and new crypto currencies work in sandbox mode for some period until verification completed.
+Linux containers (LXC) manages isolation of different users and their wallets.
+The verification process and using securely isolated containers eliminates potential security breaches if crypto currency include backdoors to withdraw foreign wallets.
+Beside Masternode as a Service (MaaS) and Proof-of-Stake as a Service (PoSaaS) we implement Block Explorer as a Service (BEaaS).
+It will significantly reduce service time to delivery for any new crypto currency as we will deploy, run and maintain the block explorer.
+The project and development teams can sharpen their focus on more important tasks.

 # Coin Specifications